VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart2Chapter06.md

 change from the center to the left and right
 - `MP_LINEAR_GRADIENT_MODE_VERTICAL`: vertical gradual change, gradual change from the center to the top and bottom
-The two values are defined in mGPlus (<mgplus/mgplus.h>).
-Although mGPlus defines other gradual change modes as well, it is not supported in NCS.
+The two values are defined in mGPlus (`<mgplus/mgplus.h>`).
+Although mGPlus defines other gradual change modes as well, it is not supported in mGNCS.

 ### `ButtonState`
 One of the following four statuses: